leeshuzheng/bambu-stock-chart/README.md

 ![snapshot of application](https://raw.githubusercontent.com/leeshuzheng/bambu-stock-chart/master/snapshot.png)

 I have developed this Single Page Application to display various stock options using React.
 This is part of a technical assessment.
+This application was scaffolded using Create React App due to time constraints on my end.

 For clarity, I have documented a brief development plan for this technical test.